nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ### Adding an attendance list to a student: `attendance add`

-Adds an attendance list to a student in the contact list.
+Adds an attendance list to a student in contacts.

 Format: `attendance add INDEX c/CLASS s/ATTENDANCE_SIZE`